You are currently viewing Best Budget Trail Running Shoes of 2025

 Cushioning: Moderate

-Brooks Caldera 3 is a neutral and moderately cushioned trail shoe that weighs less than 10 ounces.
-The drop is 4mm and even though the stack height looks pretty substantial, it doesn’t feel that way.
+Brooks Caldera 8 is a neutral and moderately cushioned trail shoe that weighs around 10 ounces.
+The drop is 6mm and even though the stack height looks pretty substantial, it doesn’t feel that way.
 It’s a pretty lightweight shoe even though it’s cushioned.
 The upper is synthetic mesh, which is going to give you a little more breathability.
-There’s a BioMoGo DNA midsole, which dynamically adapts to your stride.
+There’s a Nitrogen-infused DNA LOFT midsole, which dynamically adapts to your stride.
 If you run on variable terrain, it’s supposed to adapt with you and provide extra support and stability no matter what you’re running on.

 The outsole is relatively rugged with the lugs a little more spaced out.
 These lugs are a little bigger than some other models, which provide good traction support throughout.
 The level of cushion on this thing is awesome.
 You put it on and it feels so plush, soft and it does not go away on your run.
 Sometimes an overly cushioned shoe will feel you’re laboring it a little bit after a while but this one doesn’t feel that way.